ErpNetDocs/tech/advanced/calculated-attributes/operators/divide.md

 | Parameter 3 Type |
 | Return value | Number1 / Number2 |

-> [!NOTE]
->
-> Ensure that the numbers of both parameters are from the the same type.
+Make sure that the numbers of both parameters are from the same type.

->
-> For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.
+For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.

-***Example***
+**Example:**

 ```
 10: DIVIDE ATTRIB:QuantityValue CONST:2.00
 ```
-OUTPUT: If 'QuantityValue = 6.00', the output will be '3.00'.
+OUTPUT: <br> If 'QuantityValue = 6.00', the output will be '3.00'.

 > [!NOTE]
 >